Below are general guidelines for setting up self-directed cloud hosting.

-There are a few companies who offer virtual servers that you can use to set up the Middle Tier:
+This option requires the practice's IT company to setup and maintain the hosted server.
+There are a few companies who offer virtual servers that can be used to set up the Middle Tier:

 At Open Dental we have set up a test cloud server environment using Amazon Web Service's Free Tier account, and the EC2 Amazon Elastic Compute Cloud web service (Amazon EC2).
 Below are the general setup steps we followed.